What You Need to Know

 Premiums for Medicare Part A are free if you are age 65 or older and you or your spouse worked and paid Medicare taxes for at least 10 years.
 They are also free to Social Security Disability Insurance beneficiaries who have paid taxes.

-If you and your spouse don’t meet this requirement, you can purchase Part A insurance for $499 (2022) a month if you paid Medicare taxes for less than 30 quarters.
-If you paid Medicare taxes for 30 to 39 quarters, you’ll pay $274 a month in 2022.4
+If you and your spouse don’t meet this requirement, you can purchase Part A insurance for a monthly cost of premium if you paid Medicare taxes for less than 30 quarters.
+If you paid Medicare taxes for 30 to 39 quarters, you’ll pay $285 a month in 2025.

 What Is Part A Cost Sharing?